Ionic Vue

 Available on: Web platform Android iOS

-To integrate an Ionic Vue app with Alan, you need to do the following:
+To integrate an Ionic Vue app with Alan AI, you need to do the following:

 1. Create an Ionic Vue app